sensorlab030/workshop/docs/software.md

 ## Configuring the serial port

 Select the serial port that the Sensor Bridge is connected to using the dropdown menu at the bottom left of the screen.
-The application only scans for ports at startup, so if the Sensor Bridge is connected while the application is running, you need to restart the application for the Serial Bridge to show up.
+If you connected the Serial Bridge after starting the application, you can click "Rescan" to update the list of ports.

-For macOS users, the port will be named "cu.usbmodem"
+For macOS users, the port will be named "tty.wchusbserial640 (USB2.0-Serial)"

-For Windows users, the port will be named "COM# (USB-Serial CH340)"
+For Windows users, the port will be named something like "COM3 (USB-Serial CH340)" (The actual number after COM may be different)

 ## Reading the values